 Dr Finale Doshi-Velez, PhD

-Associate Professor, Computer Science, Harvard University
+Gordon McKay Professor of Computer Science, Harvard University

 Asst/Prof Judy Wawira Gichoya

 Department of Radiology & Imaging Sciences, Emory University

 is a multidisciplinary researcher, trained as both an informatician and a clinically active radiologist.
 She is an assistant professor at Emory university, and works in Interventional Radiology and Informatics.
 She has been funded through the Grand Challenges Canada, NBIB and NSF ECCS.
 Her career focus is on validating machine learning models for health in real clinical settings, exploring explainability, fairness, and a specific focus on how algorithms fail.
 She has worked on the curation of datasets for the SIIM (Society for Imaging Informatics in Medicine) hackathon and ML committee.
 She volunteers on the ACR and RSNA machine learning committees to support the AI ecosystem to advance development and use of AI in medicine.
 She is currently working on the sociotechnical context for AI explainability for radiology, especially the dimensions of human factors that govern user perceptions and preferences of XAI systems.